DSC-IIITL/activities-2023/README.md

 ## Overview
 This repository serves as the base for you to learn React concepts in a more better way.
 This repository showcases and demonstrates various modern JavaScript features and concepts.
-In this tutorial, you will learn the essential concepts such as file structure of React, Export & Export Default, Hooks, Props, Tailwind CSSS, API fetching and API linking.
+In this tutorial, you will learn the essential concepts such as file structure of React, Export & Export Default, Hooks, Props, Tailwind CSS, API fetching and API linking.

 ## Prerequisites